Types of Contact Lenses at Hudson Eye Physicians & Surgeons

 Regardless of the type of contacts that you are interested in, a thorough eye examination, contact lens fitting, and a valid prescription are required.

-At Hudson Eye Physicians & Surgeons, LLC, the vast majority of contact lenses prescribed fall into the categories as listed above.
+At Hudson Eye Physicians & Surgeons, the vast majority , the vast majority of contact lenses prescribed fall into the categories as listed above.
 In addition, we prescribe contact lenses for some special purposes, for those patients requesting these types of fittings and contact lenses.

 Ordering Your Contact Lenses